ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 </details>
 <br>

 Then put the styles from your html in your CSS and add classes for them, where necessary in your html.
 How you do all of this is up to you, click below to see an example (html omitted) if you like.
+You can delete the extra stuff like "everything in this red box", etc.

 <details>